Glasite: Soteriology

 Glas dissented from the Westminster Confession only in his views as to the spiritual nature of the church and the functions of the civil magistrate.
 But Sandeman added a distinctive doctrine as to the nature of faith which is thus stated on his tombstone:

 That the bare death of Jesus Christ without a thought or deed on the part of man, is sufficient to present the chief of sinners spotless before God.

 In a series of letters to James Hervey, the author of Theron and Aspasio, Sandeman maintained that justifying faith is a simple assent to the divine testimony concerning Jesus, differing in no way in its character from belief in any ordinary testimony.
+The Sandemanian churches have been often associated as teaching an anticipative form of certain types of Free Grace theology.